 There are few companies as ubiquitous as Google.
-We did a quick check through Internet Live Stats (as of 06/09/2018), and found that there were 67.520 searches done on Google in 1 second!
-If that stays true through 24 hours, it’s the equivalent of 5,833,728,000 searches a day.
-Let’s be clear, that’s 5 billion, 833 million, 780 thousand searches in a single day!
+We did a quick check through Internet Live Stats (as of June 9th), and found that there were 67.520 searches done on Google in 1 second!
+If that stays true through 24h, it’s the equivalent of 5,833,728,000 searches a day.
+Let’s be clear, thats 5 billion, 833 million, 728 thousand searches in a single day!
 Googling something is so common that in 2006 it officially became a verb.
-It is now an intrinsic part of our lives and how we find information.
+It is now an intrinsic part of our lives, as well as how we acquire information.

 It’s inspiring to see the depth and magnitude of what Google has achieved.
 It’s also important to see the implications of these achievements on how search effectively works.